lower boiler flow temperature to save energy

 Is it necessary to lower the boiler flow temperature?

-While not strictly necessary, lowering the flow temperature on your combi boiler is considered good practise to reduce energy usage without turning down your thermostat.
+While not strictly necessary, lowering the flow temperature on your combi boiler is considered good practice to reduce energy usage without turning down your thermostat.

-It is important to note that this may not be suitable for everyone, as a lower flow temperature may not provide sufficient warmth.
+It is important to note that this may only be suitable for some, as a lower flow temperature may not provide sufficient warmth.

-In some cases, a higher flow temperature may be more appropriate, particularly if your home is susceptible to getting cold.
+In some cases, a higher flow temperature may be more appropriate, mainly if your home is susceptible to getting cold.
 Adjusting your flow temperature should be based on your needs and circumstances.

 Conclusion:

-After reading this article, we hope you have better understood the combi boiler flow rate and the ideal temperature settings for heating.
+After reading this article, we hope you better understand the combi boiler flow rate and the ideal heating temperature settings.

 Comprehending the boiler flow temperature is crucial, as incorrect settings can lead to underutilisation of your combi boiler and central heating system.
-Although we have suggested lowering the boiler flow temperature settings, it might not be suitable for everyone.
-Therefore, I suggest conducting some trial and error so that you can determine the ideal temperature for your home.
+Although we have suggested lowering the boiler flow temperature settings, it might only suit some.
+Therefore, I recommend conducting some trial and error so that you can determine the ideal temperature for your home.

 If you have a system or heat-only boiler, it is best to leave the boiler flow unchanged and seek professional assistance.
 If you still have any questions regarding your boiler, please do not hesitate to contact us at 0345 3192 247 or visit our website.